 Once a grant is awarded, all acceptance documents must be forwarded to the AND to obtain necessary signature(s).
 Awards of cash due under the grant are to be made payable to AARP Foundation and must be sent by the grantor to the National Office for processing, and identified as intended for the specific state's Tax-Aide program.
-National Office staff will ensure that the funds are credited appropriately, and the volunteers are able to use the funds to fulfill the purpose of the grant award (i.e. purchase equipment, pay for publicity, etc.).
+National Office staff will ensure that the funds are credited appropriately, and the volunteers are able to use the funds to fulfill the purpose of the grant award (i.e. equipment, publicity, etc.).
 If there are conditions of the grant award (i.e. provide receipts and/or a report of expenditure), the volunteer and National Office staff will cooperate to ensure that the conditions are met in a timely manner.

-District Coordinators notify their State Coordinator, when they apply for donations and grants from current or previous employers.
-The SC then notifies the National Office of the potential corporate donations.
-The National Office maintains a list of and tracks prospective corporate donations and credits funds appropriately when they arrive.
-At times the National Office may be required to confirm or otherwise approve the volunteer's application.
-The volunteers who apply for the donation should track the status and notify their District Coordinator of status changes.
-The District Coordinator will then notify the State Coordinator, who will keep the National Office advised.
+- 12.1.3 Volunteers should notify their District Coordinator, and District Coordinators notify their State Coordinator, when they apply for donations and grants from current or previous employers for the first time.
+The SC then notifies the Regional Coordinator and the National Office of the potential corporate donations. - 12.1.4 At times, the National Office may be required to confirm or otherwise approve the volunteer's employer grant application.
+Volunteers who have previously applied for donations from current or previous employers may 'submit a request' via the home page on the Volunteer Portal with the topic Corporate Grants to request grant application approval, notify of status changes or inquire about payment status.

-12.2 Equipment Donations
+12.2 Donation Guidelines

-Soliciting donations of equipment is an important and necessary component to the electronic filing program.
+Soliciting donations is an important and necessary component to the electronic filing program.
 However, legal and financial constraints require acceptance to be conditioned as specified below.
-AARP Foundation Tax-Aide volunteers soliciting or accepting equipment donations on behalf of the AARP Foundation:
+AARP Foundation Tax-Aide volunteers soliciting or accepting donations on behalf of the AARP Foundation:

-- 12.2.1 May accept solicited or unsolicited donations of appropriate equipment and supplies from businesses and agencies. - 12.2.2 Must not use mass mail methods to solicit donations. - 12.2.3 Must confirm with their supervisor prior to soliciting to ensure that other AARP volunteers or staff have not already approached a potential donor, and that soliciting from the potential donor is appropriate.
+12.2.1 May accept solicited or unsolicited donations of appropriate supplies from businesses and agencies.

-- 12.2.4 Must use the standard acknowledgement form that provides a receipt for donations (Tax-Aide: Technology library). - 12.2.5 Must coordinate with their TC who must ensure that any equipment solicited meets current technical operating requirements and once received bears an AARP inventory label and appears on the state equipment inventory as "donated". - 12.2.6 Must ensure that all donated equipment is included in a category covered by the vendor maintenance contract.
-Maintenance of donated laptops and printers is included in the maintenance contract once they are entered onto the equipment inventory, if eligible. - 12.2.7 Must ensure that all donated printers are able to use toner cartridges available from the vendor under the maintenance contract.
-Printers that cannot be supported with ink or toner cartridges from the contract may not be accepted as donations. - 12.2.8 Must be aware that no additional financial support can be provided by AARP or the AARP Foundation to make donated equipment useful.
+- 12.2.2 Must not use mass mail methods to solicit donations. - 12.2.3 Must confirm with their supervisor prior to soliciting to ensure that other AARP volunteers or staff have not already approached a potential donor, and that soliciting from the potential donor is appropriate. - 12.2.4 Must use the standard acknowledgement form that provides a receipt for donations (Tax-Aide: Technology library). - 12.2.5 Must coordinate with their TC who must ensure that any program approved equipment solicited meets current technical operating requirements and once received bears an AARP inventory label and appears on the state equipment inventory as "donated". - 12.2.6 Must be aware that no additional financial support can be provided by AARP or the AARP Foundation to make donated equipment useful.